 How to Melt Soy Wax Flakes

-You can either melt in the microwave or in a pan.
+You can either melt it in the microwave or a pan.
+We recommend using a wax melter.
 In the microwave, heat in short bursts and stir to see if it needs more heat.
-In a pan, keep the heat low and don’t leave it unattended.
+Keep the heat low, and don’t leave it unattended in a pan.
 A double boiler is a much safer option.
 You can use any heat-safe bowl over a pot filled with a small amount of water for this.

 What Temperature to Add Fragrance to Soy Wax?

 You want your wax to be between 175 to 185 degrees Fahrenheit.
-This makes sure your fragrance is fully integrated into your wax.
-Make sure you add your fragrance off the heat source.
+This makes sure your fragrance is fully integrated into your wax, and make sure you add your fragrance off the heat source.